 The following is a breakdown of where are few of these states are in the rollout process.

-One state that should be up and running with legal sports betting is Arizona.
+One state that should be up and running with betting is Arizona sportsbooks.
 All the I’s have been dotted and the T’s crossed in the regulatory process.

 The Arizona Department of Gaming (ADG) is finishing up the process of finalizing all the rules and regulations for legally wagering on sports both at retail and online sportsbooks.
 As long as there are no bumps in the road, Arizona sports fans should be able to place bets on that Dallas at Tampa Bay clash.